Visit Albuquerque prohibits users from downloading images from our website.Please use our media library for downloadable images and usage rights.

 Albuquerque’s multitude of museums and cultural centers offer a glimpse into the history of Albuquerque’s unique cultures and the thriving art scene today.
 With special exhibitions throughout the year and impressive permanent art exhibits and galleries, the National Hispanic Cultural Center, the Indian Pueblo Cultural Center, the South Broadway Cultural Center, the African American Performing Arts Center and Exhibit Hall, the Albuquerque Museum, and many other museums throughout the city offer an endless array of traditional and contemporary works of art.

-Albuquerque’s thriving performing arts community is enriched by the National Hispanic Cultural Center, National Institute of Flamenco and New Mexico Philharmonic, as well as the cutting-edge Outpost Performance Space and Keshet Dance Company.
+Albuquerque’s thriving performing arts community is enriched by the National Hispanic Cultural Center, National Institute of Flamenco and New Mexico Philharmonic, as well as the cutting-edge Outpost Performance Space and Keshet Dance and Center for the Arts.
 Regularly scheduled performances are featured in the University of New Mexico's grand Popejoy Hall, the Albuquerque Little Theatre and the historic KiMo Theatre in Downtown Albuquerque.
 Albuquerque also has many more intimate theater spaces.